flancian/garden/Open Letter to Google.md

 I write this in the context of what some call [[late stage capitalism]] and can safely be alternatively described as [[digital capitalism]] in [[mid 2024]].

 # I say, in short: an Agora is what Google could be, maybe

 By "an Agora" and "could" I mean not the [[Agora]] and [[Google]] exactly as they are in their current form, but rather their full potential, as per the set of values and intentions closely aligned with the intent of the [[founders]] and [[leaders]] at a particular stage of the lifecycle of [[company]] or [[community]].

 --

-With this letter, I want to make the argument that the Agora represents a step forward in the right direction for a company like Google as it navigates the mid 20s.
+With this letter, I want to make the argument that the project I have started as a 20%, see [[Agora project]], represents a step forward in the right direction for a company like Google as it navigates the mid 20s.
 You will be the judge if the merit of my claims; I welcome, always, all feedback.

 This letter contains, in as succinct a way as I could muster, a series of specific proposals to [[Google]] and the community of [[users]].
 Whenever I couldn't expound in full, I will try to include [[links]].